 According to Sagy Kratu, Head of Training and Product Positioning at Check Point, there are three main challenges in training salespeople:

-Sagy, together with Second Nature’s CEO, Ariel Hitron, recently presented at the Sales Enablement Society Experience virtual conference about his experience using AI-based role sales coaching role play software to help overcome these challenges.
+Sagy, together with Second Nature’s CEO, Ariel Hitron, recently presented at the Sales Enablement Society Experience virtual conference about his experience using AI-based role sales training role play software to help overcome these challenges.

 Check Point is a leader in cybersecurity solutions with over 60 different solutions and products, more than 100,000 customers worldwide, and an appropriately large sales team of around 2,000 sales people, channel partners, and security engineers (SEs).
 As you can expect, this creates a challenge in terms of rolling out new messaging, positioning, and/or products, and the challenge only deepened when COVID-19 forced everyone onto remote.